thinknetcompany/mapmagic-gl/README_ENG.md

 ## :mega: Upcoming Releases
 - [ ] Adjust shape of line and polygon

-## :pushpin: Release Notes 1.1.7
+## :pushpin: Release Notes 1.1.8
-- [x] Update some content of ReverseGeocodingAPI document
+- [x] Update some content of ReverseGeocodingAPI and SuggestAPI document

 ## Features
 * [Display map on website](#-get-start-with-mapmagic-api)